The Cappuccino Songs

-The Cappuccino Songs is the sixth studio album by British singer-songwriter Tanita Tikaram, released by Mother in 1998.
+The Cappuccino Songs is the sixth studio album by the British singer-songwriter Tanita Tikaram, released by Mother in 1998.

 Background

 In 1996, Tikaram left WEA, her label of eight years, and spent some time pursuing other interests than music, including art and travel.
 For her next studio album, Tikaram decided to re-evaluate her musical direction and reinvent her image.
 She signed to a new label, Mother Records, and found new management.
 On this album, Tikaram chose to work with Italian musician Marco Sabiu, who produced the album and co-wrote seven of the tracks.
 The two had first worked together in 1996, when Sabiu and his producing partner Charlie Mallozzi (known collectively as The Rapino Brothers) produced Tikaram's version of "And I Think of You - E penso a te", which was included on The Best of Tanita Tikaram.
 The pair's collaboration resulted in an album with a distinctively poppier, more electronic sound than Tikaram's earlier folk-rock releases.